LR characterization of chirotopes of finite planar families of pairwise disjoint convex bodies: Introduction

-Figure~\ref{gpmrfig} depicts an indexed family of two disjoint \oriented\ convex bodies and its dual arrangement; in this figure each body is marked with an interior point;
+Fig.~\ref{gpmrfig}a shows a pair of disjoint convex bodies with the arrangement of their four common tangents.

-modulo the choice of the nature of the contacts (points or line-segments) between the bodies and the tangents the left diagram is unique up to homeomorphism; the right diagram is unique up to homeomorphism, the automorphism group of its cell poset is trivial, $\mathbb{Z}_2$ or the dihedral group of order $8$ depending on whether orientation and indexation of the pseudocircles are both taken into account, the orientation of the pseudocircles is taken into account but not their indexation, or neither the orientation nor the indexation are taken into account; observe that this diagram does not encode the nature of the contacts between the convex bodies and their common tangents.
-The four common tangents of two disjoint convex bodies will be called their {\it bitangents}.
+Each body is indexed, oriented and marked with an interior point.
+Fig.~\ref{gpmrfig}b shows its dual arrangement.
+The automorphism group of the dual arrangement is trivial, the permutation group of a $2$-set or the dihedral group of order $8$ (group of automorphisms of the square) depending on whether orientation and indexing of the pseudocircles are both taken into account, the orientation of the pseudocircles is taken into account but not their indexing, or neither the orientation nor the indexing are taken into account.
+Observe that the dual arrangement does not encode the nature of the contacts between the convex bodies and their common tangents.
+Thereafter, the four common tangents of two disjoint convex bodies will be called their {\it bitangents}.